• Skip to primary navigation

 June 25, 2023 at 2:01 pm

 Hi Amy, you are correct, the times in the recipe cards are suggestions to give readers a general idea of how long it may take to bake cake in different pan sizes.
-As stated in the recipe card after the suggested times, "Bake your cake using the times listed above as an estimate, or until cake is baked through in the center and a toothpick comes out with crumbs, not wet batter."
+As stated in the recipe card after the suggested times, "Bake your cake using the times listed above as an estimate, or until cake is baked through in the center.
+If your cake jiggles in the middle, it needs more time.
+If cake is not jiggly, gently press into the center with a finger.
+If an indent is left, your cake is not done.
+If cake springs back, it's done."
 I always suggest baking your cake based on appearance and texture, not on time alone.

 Reply